dotnetdeveloperaz/ExchangeRateConsole/README.md

 status      Gets the WebApi Status (available or not)

 testdb      Tests your database connection string

+symbol      Lists valid currency code, or allows you to search valid currency codes
 ```
 The available switches are:
 ```